So you’re thinking about living in The Philippines, eh? I wish I had a dollar for every time someone asked me ‘What is life like in the Philippines?’

 Manila – The capital city is where all the glitz and glamour happens.
 It’s also hot, crowded, chaotic and filthy.

-Manila is jam-packed with cafes, bars, nightclubs, casinos, beautiful ladies and everything you could ever desire.
+On the positive side, living in Manila is exciting and action-packed.
+It’s jam-packed with cafes, bars, nightclubs, casinos, beautiful ladies and everything you could ever desire.

 It’s also jam packed with cars, litter, criminals and some of the poorest people in the world.

 Manila is overwhelming at first, but as you strip back her layers and learn more about her, you may find like me that trips to the big city become more and more appealing as time goes on.